namadjidku/CarND-Behavioral-Cloning-P3/writeup.md

 ```
 Two Lambda and one cropping layers were added to the network to preprocess the images.
 The first Lambda layer was added to normalize the images, the cropping layer - to remove distracting backgroung from the images and the second Lambda layer to resize the images to 139x139.

 The network was loaded without the last fully connected layer and the average pooling layer.
-I added a pooling layer and connected it to the end of the Inception module.
+A pooling layer was added and connected to the end of the Inception module.
 After the added pooling layer, dropout layer was included with a keeping probability of 0.5 followed by three fully connected layers with a linear activation function:

 ```python
 x = GlobalAveragePooling2D()(inp)